-This tutorial explains how to install TeamSpeak server on an Ubuntu 16.04 VPS.
+This tutorial explains how to install and set up TeamSpeak server on Ubuntu 16.04.

 Log in to your Ubuntu 16.04 VPS as user root

 ssh root@IP_address -p port_number

 and make sure your system is up to date by executing the following command

 apt-get update && apt-get upgrade

 3. Create a new system user

 Create a new system user with disabled login for TeamSpeak, so that the application can run under this user.